monsieur-ricky/stoXevo/README.md

 Want to try out the app without setting it up locally or deploying it yourself?
 Check out the online version: **[stoXeveo Online](https://stoxevo.blacklambs.eu)**

 This will give you a quick and easy way to experience the app's features and functionality.

-**Note: In order to have access to the full features, an API key is necessary.
-[Please get in touch and request one from me](https://blacklambs.net).**

 ---